-It’s a pedestrian crossing known by its’ distinguishing pattern of dark and light stripes on the road that typically gives rights of way to pedestrians over traffic (making it easier for those who want to recreate the fab-four album cover!).
+It's a pedestrian crossing known for its’ distinguishing pattern of dark and light stripes on the road that typically gives rights of way to pedestrians over traffic (making it easier for those who want to recreate the fab-four album cover!).

 The crossing here became so well known and such a tourist hot-spot that in 2010 the stretch of Abbey Road here was given Grade II Listed Building status by English Heritage.